er1czz/beyondwords/README.md

 5. **Takeaways**
    - Strong correlation between text and sentiment features
-     - text features are good enough to predict user decision (easy to scale up)
+     - text features are good enough to predict user decision (easy to scale up for big data)
    - User engagement level is a key indicator of user decision
       - Comparing the data between churned users and active subscribers imply that premium user engagement has a life cycle up to 12 months
       - Comparing the data between free users and first-time subscribers suggest that user activity level during free trial is indicative for user bounce